camsaul/methodical/README.md

 *  `thread-last-method-combination`: the default method combination.
-Similar to `clos-method-combination`, but the result of `:before` methods, the primary method, and `:after` methods are threaded thru to the next method as the *last* argument. `:after` methods
+Similar to `clos-method-combination`, but the result of `:before` methods, the primary method, and `:after` methods are threaded thru to the next method as the *last* argument. `:after` methods are passed the full set of arguments the multimethod as a whole was invoked with.

-*  `thread-first-method-combination`: Like `thread-last-method-combination`, but results are threaded into the next method as the first arg.
+*  `thread-first-method-combination`: Like `thread-last-method-combination`, but results of each method are threaded into the next method as its first arg.

 *  *Operator method combinations*.
-The following method combinations are inspired by CLOS operator method combinations; each combination behaves similarly, in that it invokes *all* applicable primary methods, from most-specific to least-specific (String before Object), combining results with an operator.
-Thus, the result follows this form:
+The following method combinations are inspired by CLOS operator method combinations; each combination behaves similarly, in that it invokes *all* applicable primary methods, from most-specific to least-specific (String before Object), combining results with the operator for which they are named.
+Generally, the result is of this form:

    ```clj
    (operator (primary-method-1 args)